Is the Biblical Jesus Such a Great Person?

 Bassam Zawadi

-It's typical of Christians.
-Many of them boast with pride about the Biblical Jesus' character thinking that anyone who reads about him would be so amazed by the beautiful character of this man that they will immediately submit to the Gospels at once.
-Well this only works for people who allow their emotions take over their intellect.
-I have read the Gospels and as a so-called 'God Incarnate', I don't find the Biblical Jesus to be impressive at all.
-As for a human Prophet, I think I can rank the Biblical Jesus 'Average' and as for an ordinary man, I would have to admit that he is a great man, but nothing more.
+It’s typical of Christians.
+Many of them boast with pride about the Biblical Jesus’ character, thinking that anyone who reads about him would be so amazed by the beautiful character of this man that they will immediately submit to the Gospels at once.
+This only works for people who allow their emotions to take over their intellect.
+I have read the Gospels, and as a so-called ‘God Incarnate,’ I don’t find the Biblical Jesus to be impressive at all.
+As for a human Prophet, I think I can rank the Biblical Jesus’ Average’; as for an ordinary man, I would have to admit that he is a great man, but nothing more.

-Let me give some reasons as to why I am not as impressed by the Biblical Jesus as Christians would want me to.
+Let me explain why I am not as impressed by the Biblical Jesus as Christians want me to be.

 - The Biblical Jesus Told his Disciples to Take a Donkey and Colt Without the Owner’s Permission